 None of the CCAB members may hold any state elective office and will serve two-year terms, with a maximum of three consecutive terms.

 - The Capital Construction Assistance Board will not meet in July.
-In August the CCAB will hold it's annual retreat.
-Details will be provided as soon as they are available.
+The CCAB will hold it's annual retreat on August 12th-13th.
+Additional details will be provided as they become available.